Turning passive job tracking into an active search strategy

 Job searching is a desktop sport

-We decided to prioritize desktop in hopes of building a responsive web app if time allowed.
+We eventually decided to prioritize desktop in hopes of building a responsive web app if time allowed.
 Job searching is active work that happens on a laptop, not a phone.
 If we had the time to expand to mobile, it would have been a lighter experience for quick check-ins, with features like parsing a job posting URL to autofill application fields.

 Feasibility as a design constraint